sseleman95/CMD/docs/write-a-plugin.md

 ### init()

-Invoked one time when docsify script is initialized.
+Invoked one time when CMD script is initialized.

 ```js
 hook.init(() => {